mcsandeep/tyk-docs/tyk-docs/content/shared/gateway-config.md

 If AllowMasterKeys is set to true, session objects (key definitions) that do not have explicit access rights set will be allowed by Tyk.
-This means that keys that are created have access to ALL APIs, which in many cases is unwanted behaviour unless you are sure about what you are doing.
+This means that keys that are created have access to ALL APIs, which in many cases is unwanted behavior unless you are sure about what you are doing.

 ### service_discovery.default_cache_timeout
 ENV: <b>TYK_GW_SERVICEDISCOVERY_DEFAULTCACHETIMEOUT</b><br />